 14. Tabasco Pepper

 Do you know what the famous Tabasco sauce is made of?
-The answer is Tabasco peppers, a Mexican variety.
-This pepper is a very spicy one.
+The answer is Tabasco peppers, a very spicy Mexican variety.
 Its Scoville scale ranges from 30,000 to 50,000 SHU.

 People often add them to sauce or dry them and grind them into fine powder.
 Green Tabasco peppers are also used to make salsa verde and salsa Roja.